 I am interested in doing things in a different way than we currently are doing things, obviously there are some existing problems that could be fixed, we just have to think differently about things like money, renewable energy, and world peace.
 With all the talk of AI (Artificial Intelligence or Super Intelligence) including automation, productivity increases, and monitoring and analyzing of data that AI can do, it begs a future where modern society is truly modern.
 Where information flows determine the choices we make as modern society.
 Perhaps in the future “modern society has access to highly advanced technology and can make available food, clothing, housing and medical care; update our educational system; and develop a limitless supply of renewable, non-contaminating energy.
 By supplying an efficiently designed economy, everyone can enjoy a very high standard of living with all of the amenities of a high technological society.” (source: futurewewant.org/portfolio/resource-based-economy/)

-In the most common visions of the future presented by Hollywood, like star trek, with flying cars and limitless energy.
-I like to note that they don’t use money, and they work from a total abundance mindset.
-One term that attempts to describe this future is called a Resource based economy, coined by architect and futurist Jacque Fresco who recently passed away in 2017.
+In the most common visions of the future presented by Hollywood, like star trek, they include flying cars and limitless energy — a very abundant paradigm.
+I like to note that they don’t use money, and they can do that because they work from a total abundance mindset.
+One term that attempts to describe this future mindset is called a Resource based economy, coined by architect and futurist Jacque Fresco who recently passed away in 2017.
 A resource based economy is “a whole factor socio-economic system in which all goods and services are available without the use of money, credits, barter or any other system of debt or servitude.” (source: futurewewant.org/portfolio/resource-based-economy/)

-Here is a look an off-grid future from the venus project, I’m guess in the future, there will be no more utility bills and the infrastructure to supply water, waste water, and electricity services will be built into dwellings.
+So what might an resource based economy look like?
+Here is a look of an off-grid future from the venus project, I’m guess in the future, there will be no more utility bills and the infrastructure to supply water, waste water, and electricity services will be built into dwellings.

 Source: The Venus Project.org